Our School

 • Only a quarter of boys from working-class backgrounds take up middle-class (professional or managerial) jobs.

-• Free School Meal (FSM) students are at least 3 times more likely to be permanently excluded than their peers, twice as likely to have a Special Educational Needs statement and are more likely to change schools.
+• Free School Meal (FSM) pupils are at least 3 times more likely to be permanently excluded than their peers, twice as likely to have a Special Educational Needs statement and are more likely to change schools.
 They are also more likely to have literacy and numeracy problems and national research suggests that they are more likely to experience poorer quality teaching

 (Source: Closing Gaps in attainment, Robert Hill, Association of School and College Leaders, 2013).